A frame approach for equations involving the fractional Laplacian: Funding

-IPAP, TSG and SO were supported by the EPSRC grant EP/T022132/1 ``Spectral element methods for fractional differential equations, with applications in applied analysis and medical imaging".
+Our research was supported by the EPSRC grant EP/T022132/1 ``Spectral element methods for fractional differential equations, with applications in applied analysis and medical imaging".
 IPAP and SO were also supported by the Leverhulme Trust Research Project Grant RPG-2019-144 ``Constructive approximation theory on and inside algebraic curves and surfaces".
+IPAP was further supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
+TSG was also supported by a PIMS-Simons postdoctoral fellowship, jointly funded by the Pacific Institute for the Mathematical Sciences and the Simons Foundation.
 JAC was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~883363).